 Background research is essential for understanding concepts, terms, events, places and people who shape this topic.
 This knowledge base needs to be built before you start your formal research.
 Use this information to broaden or narrow your topic, formulate research questions, and build keywords.
 At this stage you really need only two or three short articles.
 Don't print out ten articles or ones that are 20 pages long.
 You may not need them and it may overwhelm you!

-Online Databases and Subject Encyclopedias:
+Online Databases and News Sources:

 At this stage, it’s O.K. to Google your topic.
 Since you are just trying to learn more about your topic, it’s permissible to do this.
 Find a reputable website with basic facts.
 This will not be your formal research.
 However, if you happen to find an authoritative website that you think you may use later because it has quality information, you may want to print or save it to use later.